-We have accommodation of up to 15 people, in 4 beautifully decorated rooms.
+We have accommodation for up to 15 people in 3 beautifully decorated rooms.

 We reserve the right to place people in the rooms according to the make up of the party, but we will do our best to honour any requests.